michaelpq/michaelpq.github.io/_posts/2015-07-24-minimal-docker-container-postgres.markdown

     alpine-armv7l       latest              448a4f53f4df        2 hours ago         4.937 MB

 Without bash this gets down to 22.55 MB, and without shadow + bash its size is 20.86 MB.
-This container image contains only the necessary binaries and libraries to be able to run a PostgreSQL server, and does nothing to initialize it or configure it.
+This container image includes only the necessary binaries and libraries to be able to run a PostgreSQL server, and does nothing to initialize it or configure it.
 Let's use it then and create a server: